-- 1-12 PLANNING. - 1-12.1 General. - 1-12.1.1 The criteria in this UFC must be used in project planning or the development of projects.
+- 1-12 PLANNING\2\ (CONTRACT DOCUMENT DEVELOPMENT)/2/. - 1-12.1 General. - 1-12.1.1 The criteria in this UFC must be used in project planning or the development of projects \2\and contract documents/2/.
 The information in this section must be reviewed during the planning phase to verify that adequate Installation infrastructure exists. - 1-12.1.1.1 It is DoD's responsibility to determine whether or not the Installation infrastructure is adequate to support the project.

-Note: Infrastructure includes water supply and fire department access.
+Note: Examples of infrastructure include water supply and fire department access.